openupm/openupm-next/apps/docs/docs/packages/add/index.md

 2. On the opened GitHub page, click the <kbd>Commit changes...</kbd> button to create a pull request.
 Keep the default commit message unchanged as `Create ...yml`.

 3. The pull request will be merged after passing a test workflow.
-For [security reasons](https://github.blog/2021-04-22-github-actions-update-helping-maintainers-combat-bad-actors/), first-time contributors need approval from a maintainer, and we aim to provide this within 24 hours.
+For [security reasons](https://github.blog/2021-04-22-github-actions-update-helping-maintainers-combat-bad-actors/), new GitHub user needs approval from a maintainer, and we aim to provide this within 24 hours.

-4. Once the PR is merged, it triggers another build workflow (up to 1 hour) to publish your package to the OpenUPM registry.
+4. Once the PR is merged, it triggers another build workflow (in average 15~30 minutes) to publish your package to the OpenUPM registry.

 5. After completion, you can find your package at https://openupm.com/packages/your-package-name/.
-It will also appear on the [listing page](/packages?sort=time) if at least one version is published.
+It will also appear on the [listing page](/packages?sort=time) if at least one version gets published.